yourlocaltechboi/jbguide/README.md

 **_Note: macOS Catalina users: iTunes was removed from macOS Catalina.
 Just skip this step._**

 * Go to https://altstore.io to download and install AltServer on your machine.
-* Go to https://unc0ver.dev and download the latest version of unc0ver.
-For easy access, save it to your Downloads folder.

 ## Section V: Installing your jailbreak tool